JonathanGis/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Map creates a new array based off the original.
+ForEach doesn't modify, but only iterates over the original array.

 2. What is the difference between a function and a method?

+A function is reusable code.
+A method modifies the behavior of a object.

 3. What is closure?

+Allows inner (nested?) functions to have access to the outer function's variables.

 4. Describe the four rules of the 'this' keyword.

+Window/Global - Defaults to the global object.
+Implicit - Points to the object to the left of the period.
+Explicit - Uses call/apply/bind to direct what 'this' is referencing.
+New - Constructs a new object and points this to it.

 5. Why do we need super() in an extended class?

+super() gives the child class access to the parent class.

 ## Project Set up